For Those Considering Buying a House in Parker

 Many Parker residents commute to the nearby Denver Tech Center or downtown area for work, so homes here serve as a retreat from the hustle and bustle of their urban work lives where they can relax and enjoy pleasant views, spacious homes with room to grow and easy access to many convenient amenities and services.

 In 2013, Time Magazine ranked Parker as the No. 12 Best Place to Live, applauding the town’s outstanding performing arts center, local water park and housing affordability.
+This brings in a large draw for many to buy a home in Parker.
 The town is also commonly praised for its charming “Western-Victorian” downtown district, good education system and wide variety of shopping, dining and recreational pursuits.
-Read on to find out if Parker is a good match for you.
+Read on to find out if Parker is a good match for you, and if Corken + Company could be your Parker realtor.

 Suburb Stats for Parker, Colorado